onflow/cadence-lang.org/docs/tutorial/01-first-steps.md

 After a few seconds, the contract should deploy.
-In the accounts section, you should now see the name of the contract next to the selected account that you deployed too and if you click on "Log" in the bottom section of the scrren, you should see a message in the console confirming that the contract was deployed and which account it was deployed to.
+In the accounts section, you should now see the name of the contract next to the selected account that you deployed too and if you click on "Log" in the bottom section of the screen, you should see a message in the console confirming that the contract was deployed and which account it was deployed to.
+This will also show any errors that might have happened as part of deployment.

 You can also select transactions and scripts from the left selection menu and submit them to interact with your deployed smart contracts, which will be covered in the Hello World tutorial.

 This is just a small set of the things you can do with the Playground.
-If you would like a more detailed explanation of the different Playground features, look at the Playground Manual.
+The rest of the tutorials will cover more of the features.

 ## Resources

 Each tutorial in this package uses several files containing transactions, contracts, and scripts.
+Each tutorial contains a link to a pre-made Cadence project that contains all the code that you'll need to execute to complete the tutorial.
-All the code you need will be provided in the text of the tutorials for you to copy and paste, or you can use the pre-generated tutorial setups in the Playground.
+Additionally, all the code is provided within the tutorials in case you would like to copy and paste it into your playground project yourself.

 ## Say Hello, World!